lwade/euca-wiki/Netapp-support-3.2.md

 ## Basic Overview of EBS with Eucalyptus and Netapp SANs

+Eucalyptus uses Igroups to control access to luns so that only the NC that needs to do the attach can access the LUN corresponding to the EBS Volume requested by the user.
+Eucalyptus configures one IGroup for each EBS Volume/LUN and adds the iqns for requesting NCs to that group to authorize access.

 ### Create
 1. User -> euca-create-volume -s 1 -z PARTITIONX -> CLC
 2. CLC -> createVolume() -> PARTITIONX's SC